David Jordà Sanchis

-David Jordà Sanchis (born 14 June 1994) is a Spanish tennis player.

-He has a career high ATP singles ranking of world No. 292 achieved on 6 May 2024 and a doubles ranking of No. 420 achieved on 4 March 2024.
+David Jordà Sanchis (born 14 June 1994) is a Spanish professional tennis player.
+He has a career-high ATP singles ranking of No. 184 achieved on 29 June 2026 and a doubles ranking of No. 389 achieved on 16 September 2024.

+Jordà Sanchis achieved most of his career milestones after the age of 30.

 Career

+2024: ATP Tour debut, first win, top 300

 Ranked No. 329, at 29 years old, Jordà Sanchis made his ATP main draw debut at the 2024 Estoril Open after entering the singles main draw as a lucky loser following the withdrawal of Constant Lestienne.
 He defeated qualifier Jaime Faria to record his first win on the ATP Tour.
 He lost again to compatriot and qualifier Pablo Llamas Ruiz to whom he had lost also in the last round of qualifying.
 As a result he reached the top 300 in the rankings at No. 298 on 8 April 2024.

+2026: Maiden Challenger title, top 200

+In May, Jordà Sanchis won his first Challenger singles title at the Bosphorus Challenger Cup, defeating Andrej Nedić in the final.

+In June, Jordà Sanchis won his second Challenger singles title at the Open Sopra Steria, as a Lucky Loser, defeating Félix Balshaw in the final.
+He reached the top 200 as a result.